kittles/song_barker/README.md

 and then `./run_container.sh`. there are a few `test_to_*` scripts there that are just cURLs to the local or remote container. make sure you comment or uncomment the appropriate cURL before running them. also, they depend on stuff being in the bucket, so make sure a file with the corresponding uuid is in fact actually in the bucket.

-# TODO remove
-so you can run a test script or two and confirm that the new container is working. from there, youll need to deploy the thing to the cluster. i have an outline of this in `update_app.sh` but you will need to manually update the version number. im not very familiar with cluster orchestration or the google infrastructure, and id guess that there are simpler ways of doing this. in any case, you can watch the output until you see the cluster has new containers, and then hit them up with the same `test_to_*` scripts, making sure they are actually hitting the cluster endpoint.

-i often find it handy to open up a shell in the container, which can be done with `./container_shell.sh`